mlopes/marco-lopes.com/articles/_posts/2019/2019-04-26-Currying-and-Partial-Application.md

 // result: Int = 8
 ```

-Next in this series, we're going to take a look at the basics of what is an
+Next in this series, we're going to take a look at type parameters, before
-effect system, and what benefits it can bring us.
+diving into the basics of what is an effect system, and what benefits it can
+bring us.

 [^1]: The `$` is a precedence operator and it's there to tell the compiler to evaluate the `Just 5` before trying to apply `add2InF`.
 If it wouldn't be there, then it would try to apply `add2InF` to `Just` and then pass `5` as a parameter to the result.
 This would not type-check and therefore wouldn't compile.